eli-byers/Cheat_Sheets/Terminal_Reference.md

 	$ rm myFile.ext			# Removes the file myFile.ext

 	# remove directory and all the files and directories it contains
-	# rm -r myDirectory		# the -r option stands for recursive, it will delete everything
+	$ rm -r myDirectory		# the -r option stands for recursive, it will delete everything
 	```

-## Alias
-Coming Soon

 <br>
 ---